Toyota Camry: V20 (1986–1992)

 When the Camry Prominent hardtop variant arrived in August 1988, it offered base, G, and E-Type levels of trim alongside a new sedan-only Camry Lumière.
 Also in August 1988, a diesel version of the Vista hardtop made its debut, and the 1.8-liter gasoline engine was upgraded to the twin-cam 4S-Fi specification.
 Special editions for the Camry comprised: Lumière S sedan (January 1989), Prominent X hardtop (May 1989), Lumière G sedan (June 1989), and XT Saloon Special sedan (January 1990).

 North American market V20 series Camry sedan and wagons came to the market in late 1986 for the 1987 model year.
 Toyota Motor Manufacturing Kentucky, the first wholly owned Toyota plant in the US, began producing the Camry in May 1988.
-The country of manufacture can be found by looking at the first character of the VIN; a Camry manufactured in Japan has a VIN starting with "J", a model made in the US starts with "4" and a model made in Australia starts with "6".
+The country of manufacture can be found by looking at the first character of the VIN; a Camry manufactured in Japan has a VIN starting with "J", a model made in the US starts with "4".
 All Camry station wagons for the United States originated from Japan, while sedans were a mix of Japanese built and American built, with the ratio of American-built sedans increasing yearly.
 Three trim levels of the V20 Camry were made: the unbadged base model, the DX, and the LE.
 The four-wheel-drive Camry, dubbed All-Trac was introduced for 1988 and a 2.5-liter V6 engine was also added as an option, though notably not in combination with the All-Trac option.
 The V6 was fuel-injected with 24 valves, and dual overhead camshafts.
 The 1989 model year saw the Camry's mid-life update which included new front and rear bumper covers that were one piece instead of two, new taillight design, along with a few interior styling updates.
 The 1990 model year saw a slight upgrade in horsepower for V6 models, from 153 to 156.
 North American 1990 Camrys built from February 1990-August 1990 also saw another refresh that included Toyota's new logo introduced that year onto the front grille.
 Color-keyed door handles and grille also appeared on DX and LE models, along with a new ignition chime.
 In 1989, anti-lock brakes became optional on the LE V6 sedan and wagon, and LE All-Trac.